kyg0910/kyg0910.github.io/_pages/about.md

 Recent News
 ======
+- [08-06-2025] Our grant proposal has been accepted by the National Science Foundation; Statistical Understanding of Adversarial Training in Neural Networks, $180,000, 08/2025-07/2028, Role: Co-PI (PI: Dr. Yue Xing, Michigan State University)
 - [03-27-2025] Our work has been accepted at Medical Imaging with Deep Learning; Title: A Novel GNN Framework Integrating Neuroimaging and Behavioral Information to Understand Adolescent Psychiatric Disorders
 - [03-25-2025] Our Invited Session proposal has been accepted for International Indian Statistical Association (role: **Speaker**)
 - [03-12-2025] Our work has been accepted at IEEE International Conference on Healthcare Informatics (selected as a long presentation); Title: Optimizing Contingency Management with Reinforcement Learning
 - [01-15-2025] Our work was selected as the Runner-up in the student paper competition for the Statistics in Imaging Section of the ASA; Title: Deep Representation Learning for Optimizing Individualized Treatment Decisions
 - [09-11-2024] Our work has been accepted at Biometrics; Title: Temporal generative models for learning heterogeneous group dynamics of ecological momentary data
-- [04-26-2024] Our work has been accepted at Frontiers in Psychiatry; Title: Explaining deep learning-based representations of resting state functional connectivity data: focusing on interpreting nonlinear patterns in autism spectrum disorder

 Selected Publications
 ======